eclsnowman/HercuLien/Documentation/README.md

       to square the verticals for the Z Gantry rails to be perpendicular to the center rail.

  2. Using your marker and masking tape, label each of the 9 20x80 extrusions using the following labels.
 These labels aren't necessary but will make things easier in the following steps to keep things in order.
+It also helps to indicate which end it up, I use arrows on the masking labels.

     * Top Front
     * Top Rear
     * Top Right